bioidiap/bob.extension/doc/framework.rst

 ---------------------------------

-This package also provides a configuration system that can be used by packages in the |project|-echosystem to load *run-time* configuration for applications (for package-level static variable configuration use :ref:`bob.extension.rc`).
+This package also provides a configuration system that can be used by packages in the |project|-ecosystem to load *run-time* configuration for applications (for package-level static variable configuration use :ref:`bob.extension.rc`).
 It can be used to accept complex configurations from users through command-line.